christytan/OCI-GoldenGate/ConfigureDevClient.md

     ```

-    or you may simply download it directly on the client once you connect over VNC
+### STEP 3: Connect to dev client desktop over VNC

-Next, let's invoke the VNC server on the development system
+First we shh into the dev client and invoke the VNC server that comes pre-installed.

 - SSH into your dev client compute instance